ainlamyae/Human3.6Mplus/README.md

 # Human3.6M+
-Synthetic kinematic, kinetic, and muscle of 3D human motion: For 3D human pose, motion, and kinetic estimation
+Using musculoskeletal models to generate physically-consistent data for 3D human pose, kinematic, dynamic, and muscle estimation

 # Usage requirement
 To use this database you must cite the following source paper:

-Nasr, A., Hashemi, A., & McPhee, J. (2023).
-Scalable musculoskeletal model for dynamic simulations of upper body movement.
-Computer Methods in Biomechanics and Biomedical Engineering, 1-32.
+Nasr, A., Zhu, K., & McPhee, J. (2024).
+Using musculoskeletal models to generate physically-consistent data for 3D human pose, kinematic, dynamic, and muscle estimation, Springer, Multibody Dynamic Systems.

 ```
-@article{nasr2023scalable,
-  title={Scalable musculoskeletal model for dynamic simulations of upper body movement},
+@article{nasr2024using,
+  title={Using musculoskeletal models to generate physically-consistent data for 3D human pose, kinematic, dynamic, and muscle estimation},
-  author={Nasr, Ali and Hashemi, Arash and McPhee, John},
+  author={Nasr, Ali and Zhu, Kevin and McPhee, John},
-  journal={Computer Methods in Biomechanics and Biomedical Engineering},
-  pages={1--32},
-  year={2023},
-  publisher={Taylor \& Francis}
+  journal={Multibody Dynamic Systems},
+  year={2024},
+  publisher={Springer}
 }
 ```